ravimistry777/Backend-Engineering-Assessment/README.md

 ---

-## Google Cloud Storage
+# Google Cloud Storage

-Google Cloud SDK authentication was configured successfully.
+Google Cloud SDK was installed and authentication was configured successfully.

-Due to a Google Cloud billing activation issue on the account, Cloud Storage bucket creation could not be completed within the assessment timeframe.
-The backend has been structured so that GCS integration can be added easily once billing is enabled.
+Cloud Storage bucket creation and integration could not be completed because Google Cloud billing could not be activated on the account during the assessment period.

+The remaining GCS integration can be completed once billing is enabled.

 ---

-## Notes
+# Notes

 This assessment was completed as a learning-focused backend project.

-Several technologies such as PostgreSQL, sharding, batch processing, transactions, and Google Cloud were new to me.
-I used AI-assisted learning along with official documentation to understand the concepts while implementing and testing the solution locally.
+Several technologies used in this assessment—including PostgreSQL, sharding, transactions, batch processing, and Google Cloud—were new to me.
+I used AI-assisted learning together with official documentation to understand these concepts while implementing and testing the solution locally.

 ---

-## Author
+# Author

 **Ravi Siddhapura**